BastelPichi/compatibility/brightway.md

 > **Warning**: These methods are for advanced users only.
 They require careful handling and proper tools to avoid short circuits and damage.

 For a detailed tutorial on custom connector methods, you can watch this [custom connector tutorial](https://www.youtube.com/watch?v=MEVXANRJ1IM).

-## Warning About Tuning Chips ⚠️

-Some sellers offer "tuning chips" or "plug-and-play speed modules" that claim to unlock higher speeds on your scooter.
-We strongly advise against using these devices for several important reasons:

-### Safety Risks
-- **Uncontrolled Modifications**: These chips often make arbitrary changes to motor parameters without proper validation
-- **Thermal Issues**: Can cause motor and controller overheating by bypassing safety limits
-- **Hardware Stress**: May push components beyond their design specifications
-- **Braking Problems**: Can interfere with regenerative braking systems
-- **Battery Damage**: Risk of battery cell degradation from excessive current draw

-### Technical Problems
-- **Unknown Quality**: No quality control or safety standards for these devices
-- **Permanent Damage**: Can cause irreversible damage to your scooter's electronics
-- **Reliability Issues**: Often use cheap components that can fail unexpectedly
-- **Inconsistent Results**: May work initially but cause problems over time
-- **No Support**: Usually no warranty or technical support available

-### Why Proper Firmware Is Better
-- **Controlled Changes**: Modifications are made with understanding of the system
-- **Reversible**: Can be reverted to stock firmware if needed
-- **Community Tested**: Changes are tested by the community
-- **Transparent**: You know exactly what modifications are being made
-- **Maintained**: Regular updates and bug fixes from the community

-> **Important**: Any device claiming to increase speed through a simple plug-in module should be treated with extreme skepticism.
-These devices often work by sending false signals to the controller, which can lead to dangerous operating conditions.

 ## Full Disclaimer
 This guide is provided with the following important notices: